aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/rosh-hodesh/beim-einsegnen-des-neumondes-ver-2-at-the-blessing-of-the-new-moon-ver-2-by-yehoshua-heshil-miro-1829.html.md

 <hr />

-"Vor dem Einsegnen des Neumondes (Desselben Inhalts)" was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaicher Religion</em></a>.
-In the original 1829 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaicher Religion</em>, it appears as teḥinah №17, on pp. 21-22.
+"Vor dem Einsegnen des Neumondes (Desselben Inhalts)" was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaischer Religion</em></a>.
+In the original 1829 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaischer Religion</em>, it appears as teḥinah №17, on pp. 21-22.
 In the 1835 and 1842 editions, it appears as teḥinah №17 on pp. 24-25.

 This transcription was derived by proofreading the output of Tesseract-OCR with its Fraktur script training data.
 This translation was derived by proofreading the output of the translation tools of DeepL and Google. --Aharon Varady